Pole barns are easier, quicker and less expensive to construct than conventional stick-built structures. But they’re still an investment.

-The application process is a little more complicated with New Century Bank, but it’s worth the effort if you’re looking to obtain a conventional mortgage for your post frame project.
+The application process is a little more complicated with New Century Bank, but it’s worth the effort if you’re looking to obtain a conventional mortgage for your post-frame residential construction loans.

 Financing a pole barn is easier than you think.
 Now that you know what to expect and how the process works, you can start connecting with lenders armed with the knowledge you need to – hopefully – get approved.

 If you have your financing in order, let us help you get your pole barn kits at a discount.